mohammad-zolghadr/react-hooks-plus/README.md

 Then, you can use this hook in your component like this:

 > The `useConLog` hook actually **executes once every time the state changes and prints a message in console.log**.
-You can also enter the text of the message manually

-> The first parameter of this hook is your `Content ot State`
-> Your second parameter is the `text of the message`, **this part is optional** and You can leave this field blank
+> You can enter as many values ​​as you want in its input parameter

 **In general, this hook for debugging will greatly speed up your work**